 January 16th.
 On request of several people from the bicycle industry in Holland, GD took the initiative of getting organized MTB/ATB riding off the ground in Holland.

-Also the names of the first riders in the classes mentioned.
+Also the names of the first riders in the several classes mentioned.
 The trail was about 2 till 4 km long and had to be covered around 10 till 15 times.
 The race itself was scheduled to take about 60 / 90 minutes.
-Also a Relay-race was part of this event as well as an individual 100 meter sprint in which the fastest time did when etc. At the time it was more a motorcycle type endure on bicycles.
+Also a Relay-race was part of this event as well as an individual 100 meter sprint in which the fastest time did win ofcourse etc. Also a brake test was part of the event.
+At the time it was more a motorcycle type endure on bicycles.

 I am sorry to say, but I don't have any pictures of the meeting in Waalre.
 Shown below pictures taken in Breda, Collendoorn and Assen, just to give you all an impression.
 First three picture are made during the Breda event.
 Out of the 4 "try-out" events, this one had the most entries.
 On that day 2 seperate events took place, an enduro race (all riders had to complete around 10 laps on the 2.5 km track around a small lake.
 The second event was a team relay-race.
 A team consisted of at least 4 riders of which each of them had to do one lap at top speed and after finishing, the next rider went on, etc. Four teams on the starting line.

 On the next pictures of the Collendoorn event, you see a track layed-out in the Ponypark City recreation park (was still closed for public at the time, opened 2 months later).
 This was an about 1.5 km track with a lot of turns and technical stuff.
 Around 30 laps had to be completed and also here a team relay-race took place.

 Last race in these series took place in Assen around the BMX track located overthere.